Frequently Asked Questions at Majestic Tattoo NYC

-While the actual price of your tattoo work will depend on a variety of factors, we maintain a $50 minimum for all tattoo work.
-With that being said, we are offer some of the most reasonable rates in New York City for the quality of tattoo artwork that we provide at Majestic.
+While the actual price of your tattoo work will depend on a variety of factors, we maintain a $50 minimum for very small or minimal tattoos.
+We are offer some of the most reasonable rates in New York City for the quality of tattoo artwork provided at Majestic.
 The standard rates in New York City range between $150 and $300 per hour, with some of the most recognized artists asking a rate of at least $300 an hour.
 At Majestic Tattoo NYC, Adal believes that tattoo art should be affordable for all people, and he is therefore willing to work with the client to come up with a price that is reasonable for them.
 For specific pricing inquiries, please email Adal with a description of your tattoo idea including size and detail, and include pictures, if possible.

 - I’m afraid of needles – Does it hurt?
 Are you certified?

 We are 100% certified by the New York City Department of Health to tattoo our clients.
 Adal has over 19 years of experience in the tattoo industry and a history of satisfied clients who have never cited any significant skin irritation or health problems after getting tattooed.
 As far as pain goes, the process itself can be mildly painful depending on the tattoo itself, its location on the body, and your threshold for pain.
 Adal describes the sensation as “warm and stingy,” but most people are happy to endure it for the finished product.
 With that being said, we are always careful to make sure the client is comfortable and work as efficiently as necessary to accommodate for any discomfort on the part of the client.

 - How do I take care of my new tattoo?

 Please visit our tattoo aftercare page for information on how to take care of a new tattoo.

 - I’m underage, can I still get a tattoo?

 Unfortunately, no. We only offer tattoos to adults above 18 years of age, as per New York State law.